-Below is some information on the current campaigns that we are running and you'll find the latest updates on our campaign activity on our blog.
-Whether you want to be more actively involved in our campaign actions, have creative ideas about what issues the union should be campaigning on or just want some more information about what it is that we do, please get in touch with us!
+Below are some of the current campaigns we’re running and you'll find the latest updates on our campaign activity on our blog.
+Whether you want to be more actively involved in our campaign actions, have ideas about what issues the union should be campaigning on or just want some more information about what it is that we do, please get in touch.

-You can watch our campaign video here or contact any of your sabbatical officers for more information.
-Read the latest on this campaign on our blog.
+You can watch our campaign video here or contact your sabbatical officers for more information.

-We are asking that UAL commits to ensuring that the rent prices in any new halls of residences, that the university acquires or builds, is set at an affordable rate.
-We are also asking that any annual increases to rent are made taking into account current inflation rates and the true cost of living in the capital.
-So far 1485 of you have signed up to our housing campaign calling on the university to act on this issue before accommodation prices become irreparably unaffordable.
+We are calling on UAL to build University-owned and managed accommodation; ensuring that the rent prices in any new halls of residences is set at an affordable rate, matched to actual student incomes, not the market.
+So far 1485 of you have signed up to our housing campaign calling on the university to act on this issue...

-30% of students at UAL are involved in SUARTS sports clubs and societies.
-The University implemented a policy which stated that Wednesday afternoons should not have any course sessions or lessons timetabled into them so that students have a free afternoon to carry out their extracurricular activities.
+30% of students at UAL are involved in SUARTS clubs and societies.
+UAL’s policy states that Wednesday afternoons shouldn’t have any mandatory sessions timetabled so students have a free afternoon to carry out their extracurricular activities.

-But in practice this policy is not followed and there is still a lot of contact time timetabled for Wednesday afternoons.
-Feedback we have had indicates that this stops a lot of students from being able to get involved in sports and societies.
-We are asking for all of UALs colleges to proactively ensure that they are not timetabling any contact time during a Wednesday afternoon.
+In practice this policy isn’t followed and there’s still a lot of contact time on Wednesday afternoons.
+This stops a lot of students from being able to get involved in communities outside of their course.
+We’re demanding all Colleges ensure they’re not timetabling on a Wednesday afternoon.

-SUARTS has campaigned for over two years to bring an end to exploitative unpaid internships: we have lobbied UAL to stop advertising unpaid positions on their creative careers website, held protests outside companies in the creative sector who advertise unpaid positions (such as PR companies and fashion houses), went to London Fashion Week and campaigned against the exploitation of students in the fashion industry and we have publicly called on companies to stop using unpaid student labour which resulted has in them changing their policies.
+SUARTS campaigns to bring an end to exploitative unpaid internships: we have lobbied UAL to stop advertising unpaid positions on their careers website, held protests targeting rogue employers and publicly called out companies which has resulted in them changing their policies.
 We will continue to campaign over the coming year to bring an end to exploitative employment practices.